department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/research-plan.md

 What demographics, experience, and scenarios do you need participants to meet to effectively run your study?

 - Veterans
+- Mix of particpant ages (no more than 2 per each age group)
+- No more than 2 particpants who identify as White

 **Screener Question**
-- Have you applied for health care benefits within the past 5 years and are now enrolled and using these benefits? [answer must be yes to qualify for this study]
+- Have you applied for VA health care benefits within the past 6 years and are now enrolled and using these benefits? [answer must be yes to qualify for this study]

 **Secondary criteria (nice-to-haves)**
 What criteria would strengthen your results?
 - At least 2 participants with a cognitive disability
 - At least 1 participant who are or immigrant origin
+- At least 1 participant who is a woman
 - At least 1 participant who identify as Asian
+- At least 1 participant who identify as Hispanic